A practical guide to successful board fundraising

 We get results

 Studies show 100% of the Nonprofit Hero asking method-trained boards are more willing to fundraise and are more confident when asking for gifts.

-One board almost doubled the number willing to solicit $1,000+ gifts and another found an 80% of the boards saw an increase in the rapidity with which they’ll contact donors.
+One board almost doubled the number willing to solicit $1,000+ gifts and another found an 80% increase in the rapidity with which they’ll contact donors.

 The Nonprofit Hero asking method is